-Scams targeting seniors are becoming a major epidemic for two reasons.
+Senior scams are becoming a major epidemic for two reasons.
 First, seniors often have a lot of money in the bank from a life of working hard and saving.
 Second, seniors often aren’t aware of common scams, how they work, and they may be more trusting due to the time period they were raised in.
 Or, due to memory issues and dementia, seniors can be manipulated more easily.
-Scams that victimize seniors are considered elder abuse, and the FBI and local law enforcement are cracking down on these types of crimes.
+Scams against the elderly are considered as abuse, and the FBI and local law enforcement are cracking down on these types of crimes.

 What is a Senior Scam?

 A senior scam is a crime where someone tries to trick, coerce, or bully an elder American out of their hard-earned money.
 It can happen in a variety of different ways.
 Surprisingly, a lot of this financial abuse is perpetrated by family members or those closest to the senior.
 Experts state that roughly $36 billion is lost to these types of scams every year.
 The AARP claims that each victim loses an average of $120,000.